-The publications, rated to being the most relevant is the "Country profile studies 2006 - 2011".
+110. The publications, rated to being the most relevant is the "Country profile studies 2006 - 2011".
 The second most highly rated publication is the, "Guidelines on social housing", which is followed by the "Action plan for energy-efficient housing in the UNECE Region".

-Comment from Spain: "...our legislative and regulatory tradition has generally been based on our own experiences, and on the countries from our nearest European environment.
-Items 13 and 14 of the questionnaire, relate to the quality and value of a series of UNECE publications, many of them related to Eastern European countries having a very different situation from Spain in relation to urban settlements, tenure security, cadaster, real estate market, privatization of State housing buildings, and regulation of building and urban planning..."

-The comments from Spain may suggest that the UNECE publications on housing and land management should also target housing, urban planning and land management issues in Western Europe and America and not be limited to the countries in transition.
+Comment from Spain:

+- "...our legislative and regulatory tradition has generally been based on our own experiences, and on the countries from our nearest European environment.
+Items 13 and 14 of the questionnaire, relate to the quality and value of a series of UNECE publications, many of them related to Eastern European countries having a very different situation from Spain in relation to urban settlements, tenure security, cadaster, real estate market, privatization of State housing buildings, and regulation of building and urban planning..." - 111.
+The comments from Spain may suggest that the UNECE publications on housing and land management should also target housing, urban planning and land management issues in Western Europe and America and not be limited to the countries in transition. - (a) Subregional analysis - (i) EU member States (EU 15) - 112.
-5.1.1 Subregional analysis

 This group of countries has indicated as the most relevant to their work the publications related to the environmental aspects of sustainability.
 The most relevant publication is "Climate neutral cities: How to make cities less energy and carbon intensive and more resilient to climatic challenges", followed by the publication "Action plan for energy-efficient housing in the UNECE Region".
 In third place come the publications "Guidelines on Social Housing: Principles and Examples" and "Land administration in the UNECE Region: development trends and main principles".
-In fourth position is the publication "Policy framework for sustainable real estate markets".

-Among the less relevant publications are: "Self-made cities" and "The relationship between population and housing"

-5.1.1.2 EU enlargement (EU12)
+In fourth position is the publication "Policy framework for sustainable real estate markets". - 113.
+Among the less relevant publications are: "Self-made cities" and "The relationship between population and housing" - (ii) EU enlargement (EU12) - 114.
 This group of countries has a more mixed interest in different topics; however, environmental topics are also relevant to their work.
-The most interesting publications for this group of countries are the, "Policy framework for sustainable real estate markets" and the, "Country profile studies", followed by "Action plan for energy-efficient housing in the UNECE Region", "Social and economic benefits of good land administration", "Guidelines on condominium ownership of housing for countries in transition" and "Housing finance systems for countries in transition: principles and examples"

-Among the less relevant ones are: "Climate Neutral Cities: How to make cities less energy and carbon intensive and more resilient to climatic challenges", "Self-Made Cities" and "Trends and Progress in Housing Reforms in South Eastern Europe"

-5.1.1.3 Russian Federation, South-East Europe, Central Asia and Caucasus

-The most relevant publications for this group of countries are the, "Country profiles", followed by "Guidelines on Social Housing: Principles and Examples" and by "Land Administration in the UNECE Region: Development Trends and Main Principles"

-Publications, considered to be the least relevant are earlier publications (2003 - 2005) on land administration topics, as well as the 2009 publication "Guidance and Good Practice for the Application of Fees and Charges".
+The most interesting publications for this group of countries are the, "Policy framework for sustainable real estate markets" and the, "Country profile studies", followed by "Action plan for energy-efficient housing in the UNECE Region", "Social and economic benefits of good land administration", "Guidelines on condominium ownership of housing for countries in transition" and "Housing finance systems for countries in transition: principles and examples" - 115.
+Among the less relevant ones are: "Climate Neutral Cities: How to make cities less energy and carbon intensive and more resilient to climatic challenges", "Self-Made Cities" and "Trends and Progress in Housing Reforms in South Eastern Europe" - (iii) Russian Federation, South-East Europe, Central Asia and Caucasus - 116.
+The most relevant publications for these countries are the, "Country profiles", followed by "Guidelines on Social Housing: Principles and Examples" and by "Land Administration in the UNECE Region: Development Trends and Main Principles" - 117.
+Publications, considered the least relevant are earlier publications (2003 2005) on land administration topics, as well as the 2009 publication "Guidance and Good Practice for the Application of Fees and Charges". - 118.
 In this subregion, however, many experts cannot read English.
 Those respondents did not mention the UNECE publications that had not been translated into Russian.
-For the purpose of future planning, therefore, translation of the publications into Russian is important to ensure that they are read by experts in the transition countries in Eastern Europe and Central Asia.
+Therefore, for the purpose of future planning, translation of publications into Russian is important to ensure that they are read by experts in the transition countries in Eastern Europe and Central Asia. - (iv) USA and Canada

+119. No reply

+(v) Other countries